 • Asking and correctly using someone’s pronouns is one of the most basic ways to show your

 respect for their gender identity.
-You can ask, “Which pronouns do you use?”
+You can say, “I use she/her/hers as my pronouns, which do you use?”

 • When someone is referred to with the wrong pronoun, it can make them feel disrespected,